 11. Turn off notifications

 All those notifications popping on your screen or mobile device can be enticing.
-And, once you click on them (which you will, I guarantee since the apps are designed to be addictive), you’ll end up mindlessly scrolling on social yet again.
+And, once you click on them (which you will, I guarantee since the apps are designed to be addictive), you’ll end up scrolling mindlessly on social media yet again.

 So a golden tip to save yourself from social media is to turn off notifications.
 Set aside time blocks to regularly check your notifications.
 Other than that, don’t let them break your workflow and work-life balance.